katrinleinweber/scientificprotocols/README.md

-### ScientificProtocols.org - GitHub for ScientificProtocols
+### ScientificProtocols.org - GitHub for Scientific Protocols
 The core codebase for the [ScientificProtocols.org](https://www.scientificprotocols.org) website.
 The purpose of this site is to provide a free and easy way for scientists to publish and collaborate on scientific protocols.
 By sharing scientific protocols we hope to encourage transparency in research and promote reproducibility of published results.
 [ScientificProtocols.org](https://www.scientificprotocols.org)